justathoughtor2/atomicApe/README.md

 You may contact justathoughtor2 with any questions or comments at [atomicape@justathoughtor2.com](mailto:atomicape@justathoughtor2.com).

 ## Actually running the software
 To start the atomicApe Babun terminal, double click on the file `babun.bat` in the root directory of the unzipped folder.
+After starting the terminal, you may install new Cygwin packages with the command `pact install PACKAGENAME`.
+You should test the command `pact` itself after installing atomicApe.
+If there are errors registered, run the command `fixbabun` and try again.
+If all goes well, there will be no more errors in pact.

 To start Atom, run the command `atom` from within the Babun terminal.
 Note that this will occupy the terminal until you close Atom, so you might want to open another terminal with ALT+F2 (from within the first terminal).
 To run GCC, just run `gcc` in the terminal.
 To run Python or pip, run either `python` or `pip` (respectively).
 To run Node.js or NPM, run `node` or `npm` (respectively).
 To run Ruby or RubyGems, run `ruby` or `gem` (respectively).
 To start UwAmp, run `uwamp`; this also occupies the terminal for the duration of the software's run.

 ## Currently included software: